axone-protocol/docs/docs/nodes/installation.md

 ### Download Snapshot

-Please use our popular snapshot download service to download and extract Axone snapshot.
+Use this popular download service to download and extract Axone snapshot.

 ### Start Node Service